-What was the motivation of this work?
-Research papers on software architecture often include sentencens like:
+As such, research papers on software architecture often include sentences like:

 - “[NFRs] play a critical role during system development, serving as selection criteria for choosing among myriads of alternative designs